-Designed for students pursuing careers in Emergency Medical Services (EMS) as an EMT, Advanced EMT, or paramedic.
-Provides basic overview of functional anatomy, symptomology and pathophysiology of disease, medical emergencies, and effects of traumatic injuries.
+Designed for students pursuing careers in Emergency Medical Services (EMS) and advanced levels of prehospital care.
+Provides overview of functional anatomy, symptomology and pathophysiology of disease, medical emergencies, and effects of traumatic injuries.
 EMS management and review of field treatment protocols enhance ability to treat and stabilize emergency medical situations in the field.
 (CSU)